We often get asked about our Lifetime Mold Guarantee. What is it? How does it work?

 Do you questions or concerns about draft?
 Upload your design today at xcentricmold.dev.varcm.com or let one of our Technical Experts assist you by contacting us a 586-598-4636 or email firstname.lastname@example.org.
 It is a good way of avoiding future moldability issues.

-How to Save Time and Money When Designing for Overmolding
+Overmolding Tips: How to Save Time and Money When Designing For Overmolding

 Overmolding is a process where a single part is created using two or more different materials in combination.
 The first material, often referred to as the substrate, is partially or fully covered by another material (overmold material) during the manufacturing process.
 A wide range of materials are capable of being overmolded, including both hard and soft plastic resins.